bloomberg/amqpprox/README.md

 `amqpprox` is the core proxy executable.
 By default it starts up with no mapped vhosts/broker backends/listening ports/other configuration. `amqpprox_ctl` is used to provide configuration before telling it to begin listening.
+See [amqpprox_ctl documentation](https://github.com/bloomberg/amqpprox/blob/main/docs/config.md).

 ### Start `amqpprox`
 ```